gokhandiker/NBAExample/README.md

 # NBAExample
-example of the clean architecture
+ Example of The Clean Architecture with MVVM

 * Kotlin Clean Code
 * MVVM
-* koin
+* Koin
-* retrofit
+* Retrofit
-* coroutines
+* Coroutines

 -- will be added

--> Transition, SharedObjects
--> Cache
+* Cache
--> dataBinding
--> firebase remote
+* DataBinding